the-t-in-rtf/couch-find-and-replace/README.md

 couch-find-and-replace
 ======================

-A utility script to search through a couchdb instance and find and/or replace data.
+A utility script to search through a CouchDB instance and find and/or replace data.
+Run without any arguments for usage information.